Estimated reading time: 8 minutes

 In fact, the bloom on the skin is one of the reasons that plums naturally ferment so well.
-This is why they’re used around the world to make hundreds of local variations of plum wine or liqueur.
+This is why they’re used around the world to make hundreds of local types of plum wine or liqueur.

 Japanese-type plum trees

 Mariposa is one of our favourites because it’s a very regular cropper, grows to a good size, and is very sweet and juicy.

-These lovely heritage plums are best known for its dense and almost ‘meaty’ flesh and it’s dark red juice (whereas the Mariposa has clear juice with pink flecks).
+These lovely heritage plums are best known for their dense and almost ‘meaty’ flesh and their dark red juice (whereas the Mariposa has clear juice with pink flecks).

-There are also lots of different yellow-fleshed Japanese-type plums like these lovely Amber Jewel.
-These become sweet quite early in the season but continue to hang well and sweeten for several more weeks.
+Amber Jewel is a favourite because they become sweet quite early in the season but continue to hang well and sweeten for several more weeks.
 One of the stranger things about these plums is that the tip of the stone often breaks off within the fruit.
 This creates a small ‘floating’ bit of stone that forms an unexpected tooth-crunching trap for the eater.

 How to look after your plum tree